Free PDF: Proven blueprint for an online coaching business that replaces your 9-5

 • How is your product different?
 Do you offer a better service than others?
 Do you make things easier for clients?
 Think about how your product features are different.

-Visual of branding strategy
+Visual of 5-step branding strategy

 Once you’re clear on your brand identity, it’s time to market your business.